 Now, making accessible film versions of Romeo and Juliet is nothing new.
 Directed by George Cukor, MGM's 1936 adaptation starring Norma Shearer and Leslie Howard was a major box office hit.
 No one seemed to care that Shearer, 35, and Howard, 43, were old enough to be Romeo and Juliet's parents.

 Just as accessible and even more successful was the 1968 Best Picture Oscar nominee directed by Franco Zeffirelli, and starring Olivia Hussey and Leonard Whiting.
-That Romeo and Juliet grossed $38.9 million in North America, or approx. $230m adjusted.
+That Romeo and Juliet grossed $38.9 million in North America, or approx. $230 million adjusted.

 Among the other movie versions of Romeo and Juliet, which pop up much more frequently than once every generation, are several silent ones (even silent screen vamp Theda Bara got to play Juliet); Renato Castellani's Venice Film Festival Golden Lion winner Romeo and Juliet (1954), starring Laurence Harvey and Susan Shentall; and Baz Luhrmann's Romeo + Juliet (1996), with Leonardo DiCaprio and Claire Danes.